bhavyaditpath/electric-inventory-management-backend-nest.js/README.md

 # Electric Inventory Backend

 A robust backend application for managing electric inventory systems, built with NestJS and TypeORM.
-This project provides a scalable API for handling users, branches, purchases, inventory, and alerts with JWT-based authentication.
+This project provides a scalable API for handling users, branches, purchases, inventory, and alerts with JWT-based authentication and OAuth integration.

 ## Technologies Used